What is Chlamydia?

 Your sex partner (s) must also be treated, otherwise you will continue to infect each other back and forth.
 That's why you should inform all your sex partners over the past six months.
 For many people, this feels uncomfortable, and that is understandable.
 If you find it difficult to have this conversation yourself, your doctor can also inform your partners anonymously via special services such as Partneralert.
 This way, they know they need to get tested and treated without your name being mentioned.

 In addition to medical treatment, it is wise to take good care of yourself.
 Taking a rest during treatment helps your body recover.
 It is also important to have safe sex with condoms in the future, so that you do not become infected again or contract other STIs.
-Open communication with future sex partners about STIs helps prevent new infections.

 What doesn't work against chlamydia?